tdg5/blog/_posts/2015-02-03-dependency-and-load-order-management-using-the-module-factory-pattern.md

 tags: [dependency injection, design patterns, factory method, idiomatic ruby, module factory, ruby idioms, ruby]
 title: Dependency and Load-Order Management Using the Module Factory Pattern
 ---
-At last year's RubyConf in San Diego, [Craig Buchek](https://twitter.com/craigbuchek) gave a presentation entitled [Ruby Idioms You're Not Using Yet](https://www.youtube.com/watch?v=hc_wtllfKtQ), focusing on some of Ruby's under-utilized and emerging idioms.
+At last year's RubyConf in San Diego, [Craig Buchek][Twitter.com - Craig Buchek] gave a presentation entitled [Ruby Idioms You're Not Using Yet][YouTube.com - Ruby Idioms You're Not Using Yet] focusing on some of Ruby's under-utilized and emerging idioms.
 In this post we'll discuss one of those idioms, an idiom Craig appropriately calls **Module Factory**.
 In particular, we'll explore the using a Module Factory as a pattern for dependency and load-order management.

 ## Hey!
 Who you callin' an idiom?